-A prolific writer and speaker, Cam has been published in the Michigan Bar Journal, Michigan Defense Quarterly, and Michigan Trial Lawyers Quarterly, and has presented to organizations such as Henry Ford Hospital, the Institute for Paralegal Education, the National Business Institute, and the Berkley, Royal Oak, and Troy Democratic Clubs.
-Cam is also a devoted resident of the Huron Valley community, serving in current and past leadership positions with Ann Arbor Academy, the Ypsilanti Board of Education, the Ypsilanti Depot Town Association, and the Ypsilanti Symphony Orchestra.
+Cam also gives back to his profession by sharing insights on the legal issues he’s encountered.
+He has been published numerous times and has presented at Grand Rounds at Henry Ford Hospital and at Wayne State’s Applebaum College of Pharmacy and Health Sciences.
+He is a devoted resident of the Huron Valley community, serving in current and past leadership positions with Ann Arbor Academy, the Ypsilanti Board of Education, and the Ypsilanti Symphony Orchestra.

 - University of Denver School of Law,